-Furuta has become the new manager for the Swallows in 2006, he became the first player-manager in NPB since Katsuya Nomura in 1976.
+Furuta has become the new manager for the Swallows in 2006, he became the first player-manager in NPB since Katsuya Nomura in 1976 (it would only be 8 years after Furuta before another catcher, Motonobu Tanishige, took on the same role).
 On May 2 he delivered a sayonara, pinch-hit single, the first sayonara hit by a player-manager in the Central League since Fumio Fujimura in 1956.
 As a manager, he decreased his team's usage of sacrifice hits significantly, an unusual move in bunt-loving NPB.
 He said that as a catcher, he felt bunts drew an inning closer to completion without hurting his team much.
 This attitude showed a shift from traditional to results-oriented thinking.
 The approach backfired as his team laid down 99 sacrifices (4th in the league) but failed in 39 cases, the most in the league.
 Furuta promised more bunting practice the next year.
 Yakult finished 70-73-3, third in the CL.
 He hit .244/.299/.300 in a significantly reduced role (90 AB, 36 G), showing the courage to bench himself lacking in recent player-managers like Pete Rose.
 His career line through 2006 was .294/.367/.442.
 After the year, he took a NPB-record 75% pay cut as a player, to 60 million yen, though he also made 100 million yen as the manager.

 On June 10, 2007, he removed himself from the active roster.
 He had only played two games all year.
 Some sources announced it as a retirement from playing but he returned to play 10 games for the year, going 6 for 18 with a double and a walk.
 In September, he announced that he was retiring as both player and manager.
 Shigeru Takada was hired to replace him as manager.
 The Swallows finished last in the Central League despite an outfield of batting champ Norichika Aoki, RBI leader Alex Ramirez and 35-home-run man Aaron Guiel.
 They had a better run differential than the Hanshin Tigers, who made the playoffs.
 During the rough 2007 campaign, Furuta announced that the season would be his last in NPB.
 The 27 years he spent with the Swallows was eerily similar to the iconic number 27 on his uniform.